 Why not rent a holiday cottage in the Scottish Borders and have a relaxed base to explore this magical land?
 As the Borders cover such a vast area of Scotland, the scenery varies from coast to coast, with the high hills of Berwickshire, the rich plains to the east and rolling moorland to the west.
-The area is perfect for long walks over the hills enjoying the stunning views across the hills, and the changing colour of the heather throughout the seasons.
+The area is perfect for long walks over the hills enjoying the stunning views and the changing colour of the heather throughout the seasons.
 Book a coastal cottage near the pretty little fishing town of Eymouth and enjoy exhilarating walks along the Berwickshire Coastal path from Berwick to St Abbs where the dramatic and rugged coastland at St Abb's Head should prove an unmissable experience.
-History lovers will enjoy a treassure trove of historic houses and castles open to the public including the Mary Queen of Scots Visitor Centre in Jedbburgh and the Coldstream Museum.
+History lovers will enjoy a treasure trove of historic houses and castles open to the public including the Mary Queen of Scots Visitor Centre in Jedburgh and the Coldstream Museum.

 Bank View is a pretty three bedroom dog-friendly holiday property on the Scottish borders is able to sleep up to seven people in spacious comfort.
 This beautifully maintained country cottage close to the coast in Chirnside near Berwick--upon-Tweed sleeps 7.

 This lovely, romantic cottage offers a cosy country getaway on the Scottish Borders for two.
 Come to experience the rich history of the village of Chirnside or spend your days relaxing on the local beaches just outside of town.
 Beautiful countryside awaits you at The Coach House!